-Not providing meaningful alternative text for images is the most frequent Accessibility error committed by Web Authors, fortunately one that is easily corrected.
+Not providing meaningful explanatory text to accompany images, in the ALT tag or adjacent text in the page content, is one of the most frequent Accessibility errors committed by Web Authors, fortunately one that is easily corrected.
 Appropriate Use of Alternative Text by WebAIM is an excellent reference and guide for complying with this essential WCA requirement.

-Heretofore, most users were content to accept page layout (presentation) and function the way it was delivered to them by Web authors, browser display preferences were uniformly not easy to change and the user base was generally unsophisticated in the ways of browser use.
+Until recently, most users were content to accept page layout (presentation) and function the way it was delivered to them by Web authors.
+Graphical browser display preferences were uniformly not easy to change and the user base was generally unsophisticated in the ways of browser use.
 Now users have the capability to readily manipulate the layout or substitute their own style sheets when viewing pages in order to meet their personal tastes and needs.